zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 0.1.1 (2012-03-??)
 ------------------

-- Added graceful worker shutdown on SIGTERM.
+- Added graceful load-balancer and worker shutdown on SIGTERM.

 - Updated the API for application trace logging to match that of zc.zservertracelog, mainly to get database logging for ZTK